-This process involves slowly cooking the steak at low temperature and then finishing it on a blazing hot grill.
+This process involves slowly cooking the steak at a low temperature and then finishing it on a blazing-hot grill.

 It’s the best way to guarantee succulent, better than steak-house quality steak at home.

-For this recipe I used my Weber Kettle charcoal grill, but you can easily use your oven and then finish the steak in a hot cast iron pan.
+For this recipe, I used my Weber Kettle charcoal grill, but you can still get great results using a gas grill, or even an oven and then finish the steak in a hot cast iron pan.

-So don’t risk ruining an expensive, thick-cut steak, read on and learn how to use the reverse sear method.
+So don’t risk ruining an expensive, thick-cut steak, read on and learn how to reverse sear a steak.

 What is the reverse sear method?

-The reverse sear method is a better way to cook thick steaks.
-The process involves slowly bringing the steak up to temperature in a grill or oven at low heat and then searing it at high heat.
+The reverse sear method flips this concept on its head by slowly bringing the steak up to temperature in a grill or oven at low heat and then searing it at high heat.